sdiehl/wiwinwlh/tutorial.md

 size (Bin _ t) = 1 + 2 * size t
 ```

-The problem with this expression is that the inferred type variable ``a``  in
+The problem with this expression is because the inferred type variable ``a``  in
 ``size`` spans two possible types (``a`` and ``(a,a)``), the recursion is
 polymorphic.
-These two types won't pass the occurs-check of typechecker and
+These two types won't pass the occurs-check of the typechecker and
-yields an incorrect inferred type.
+it yields an incorrect inferred type.

 ```haskell
     Occurs check: cannot construct the infinite type: t0 = (t0, t0)